Alternative approach to thermodynamic phase transitions: Phase transition in higher dimensional Reissner-Nordstr o m AdS Black hole

-As a complementary note, we should mention that for specific black holes in modified general relativity such as dilatonic gravity and gravity's rainbow, one has to use a modified proportionality relation instead of Eq. (\ref{P}) \cite{HendiFEP,HendiPEFM}.
-Although in this paper we regard a well-known Reissner--Nordstr\"{o}m AdS black holes, our technique is consistent for other black holes in modified theories of gravity.
-Replacing the cosmological constant with the thermodynamical pressure (working in the extended phase space thermodynamics) leads to the following important results:
+On a complementary note, we should mention that for specific black holes in modified general relativity, such as dilatonic gravity and gravity's rainbow, one has to use a modified proportionality relation instead of Eq. (\ref{P}) \cite{HendiFEP,HendiPEFM}.
+Although in this paper we consider a well-known Reissner-Nordstr\"{o}m AdS black hole, our technique is consistent with the other black holes in modified theories of gravity.
+Replacing the cosmological constant with thermodynamical pressure (working in the extended phase space thermodynamics) leads to the following important results:

 I) The resulting temperature for the black hole is the equation of state.